 Example: Pulpit Rock

 The Pulpit Rock trail near Nelson is 3.6km return with a 338m elevation gain.
 The entire hike is along a trail.
-However, because the elevation gain is significant over the 1.8km ascent, I would rate it B1 for a moderate hike (rather than easy).
+It would be rated as an A1 for an easy hike, but note that the elevation gain is steep over the short distance!

 Example: Old Glory